 1) IGF-1: A concentration lower than the age-specific lower limit of a normal range in a patient with pituitary disease confirms GH deficiency (IGF-1 production is stimulated by GH).

-2) Provocative tests: Insulin-induced hypoglycemia or the arginine + growth hormone–releasing hormone stimulation test.
+2) Provocative tests: Insulin-induced hypoglycemia or the arginine with growth hormone–releasing hormone (GHRH) stimulation test.
 Subnormal increases of GH ≤5 ng/mL are consistent with GH deficiency.

 1) Patients with low prolactin concentrations usually have no manifestations.
 An exception are women in the postpartum period, who may not be able to nurse.